 as part of our Recruitment and Selection Policy, we state that no person should be charged a fee to obtain a job.
-TRAINING We continue to implement our mandatory e-learning training module for all employees SUPPLY CHAIN PARTNERS Our supply chain partners are broadly spilt into three categories:
+TRAINING We continue to implement our mandatory e-learning training module for all employees SUPPLY CHAIN PARTNERS

+Our supply chain partners are broadly spilt into three categories:

 - Subcontractors (those providing labour and materials for a subcontract package on a project) - Suppliers (those providing materials and no labour) - Commodities (all overhead and indirect procurement) We continue to focus on addressing the risk of modern slavery and labour exploitation in our subcontractors and their supply chains.
 We believe that this is where there are the greatest, unknown issues and where we have most leverage to enact change.
 We acknowledge that the risk is present in all companies we work with.
 Our supply chains are never static and can vary depending on the projects we deliver and the clients we work with.
-In the financial year 1st November 2022 to 31st October 2023, we worked with just over 1,000 subcontractors.
-What we consider to be our strategic supply chain, however, is a much smaller group which numbered around 220 during 2022-2023.
-These 220 subcontractors are tiered and account for around 70% of our spend.
-We also work with a large number of suppliers, which in this reporting year, numbered just over 2,000.
+In the financial year 1st November 2023 to 31st October 2024, we worked with just over 1,000 subcontractors.
+What we consider to be our strategic supply chain, however, is a much smaller group which numbered around 200 during 2023-2024.
+These 200 subcontractors are tiered and account for around 75% of our spend.